-- The kids alone
+- the kids alone

-- The parents alone
+- and the parents alone

 That’s five unique photographs that will require setup.
-If you add complicated portrait posing to the mix, you’ll quickly burn through whatever energy your kid-clients may have left!
+If you add complicated family portrait posing to the mix, you’ll quickly burn through whatever energy your kid-clients may have left!

 Rather than attempting multiple versions of the family grouping, settle on one comfortable pose of the family, then move on to the next grouping.

-PRO TIP: Portrait Posing, Round Two!
+#ShootProofPRO Tip: Portrait Posing, Round Two!

-Portrait Posing Tip #3: Keep It Simple
+Family Photo Posing Tip #3: Keep It Simple

-You’ll Love This Easy Portrait Series!
+You’ll Love This Easy Family Portrait Poses Series!

 Stroll & Smile

 Invite the family to stand in a line, hold hands, and slowly stroll toward you.
 For a less-posed look, tell them to look at one another instead of at you. (“It’s okay to laugh!”)

-B: Stand & Snuggle
+Stand & Snuggle

 At the end of their stroll, ask them to snuggle close.
 Maybe one or two of the children are little and should be held by the parents.
 Make slight adjustments as necessary, but you’ll likely find that the family naturally finds a “pose” that looks beautiful in a well-composed, well-exposed photograph.

-C: Sit & Snuggle
+Sit & Snuggle

 Now invite the family to sit – right where they are.
 You may need to tweak their positions so they’re close together.
 Place kids in laps, or have a younger child stand with her arms around a parent’s shoulders.
 Encourage everyone to connect and interact in a natural way.

-PRO TIP: Go Natural!
+#ShootProofPRO Tip: Go Natural!

-We have great news!
-You can create a multitude of “looks” from a single pose!
+We have great news: you can create a multitude of “looks” from a single pose!